 The final day at Ascot opened with still a great deal to see and hear.
 Doug Schneider was staying at a Heathrow hotel with the EISA crowd, while I was ensconced in luxury at the Macdonald Berystede Hotel & Spa, very close to Royal Ascot.
 The short drive in each day told me all I needed to know about the area: the only automotive dealer enroute sells McLaren cars, which are, naturally, equipped with sound systems from Bowers & Wilkins.

 I arrived first.
 Doug was still suffering from jet lag, so I spent a little time mooching through the extensive selection of vinyl.
 I can’t be the only audiophile who is starting to question my addiction to a format that costs £20-plus for a secondhand album—I came away empty-handed.
-The truth is that you need to spend £5000-plus on a vinyl front end before you start to approach the sound quality offered by a £200 WiiM streamer, and the streamer will give you most of the world’s recorded music for £10 a month.
+In my experience, you need to spend £5000-plus on a vinyl front end before you start to approach the sound quality offered by a £200 WiiM streamer, and the streamer will give you most of the world’s recorded music for £10 a month.
 Despite that, vinyl demand shows little sign of abating, but I do wonder if the greed of the record companies who have jacked the price of a new album from £25 to £35 in the past 12 months is going to kill the golden goose.

 Doug and I met up again later in the morning and decided to pay a visit to our dinner hosts from the previous night.
 It had been a great evening with superb tapas—thanks, guys!